 KOHO’s signup bonus and process is a bit different.
-When you sign up using code HALFBANKED, you’ll get an extra 1% cash back for your first three months of spending.
-You’ll be able to cash out those rewards at any point, as soon as you earn them, so if you’ve got more than $2,000 to spend over the next few months, you’ll earn more in cashback than you would with the $25 bonus from STACK.
+When you sign up using the code HALFBANKED, you will receive a $20 cash bonus in your account when you make your first purchase within 30 days of registration.
+You’ll earn more in cash back than you would with the $5 bonus from STACK.

 Is KOHO or STACK right for you?

-If all of these feature breakdowns still has you scratching your head, here’s my review of which prepaid card is right for the two main use cases you might be considering.
+If all of these feature breakdowns still have you scratching your head, here’s my review of which prepaid card is right for the two main use cases you might be considering.

-If you want a great card to help manage your everyday, routine spending, and you’d like to earn cashback on every purchase (and interest on every dollar in your account), I recommend using KOHO.
-It offers more robust savings functionality, 0.5% cashback on all purchases, 1.2% interest on your entire balance, and the app is more focused on helping you optimize spending you want to be doing on a regular basis.
+If you want a great card to help manage your everyday, routine spending, and you’d like to earn cash back on every purchase (and interest on every dollar in your account), I recommend using KOHO.
+It offers more robust savings functionality, 0.5% cash back on all purchases, 1.2% interest on your entire balance, and the app is more focused on helping you optimize spending you want to be doing on a regular basis.
 I still personally use, love, and most importantly trust KOHO.

 If you travel a lot, spend frequently with companies who participate in the rewards program, or have a lot of friends who already use it, STACK might be a better fit, but I no longer recommend it after a poor experience with them losing my savings goal in the app.
 No foreign exchange fees without paying an annual fee is unique to them, and they make it dead-simple to split the bill with other STACK users—but they don’t offer a flat rate of cashback, so if you’re mostly spending locally, the perks aren’t as useful.